 Moving slowly, as every effort was a strenuous action on his part, Aborn stood up and took a seat on the pointed chair.
 Nobody else was sitting: Rakon men were standing behind their khan, oozing menace, while Issa men stood behind their fallen monarch.

 - Issa is a rich city, wealthy.
 My army and my advisors would like very much to take all you have.
-You know the standard procedure I usually adopt in regard of the kingdom I conquer: the capitol is destroyed, the nobility deprived of their propriety, the government disbanded, my nobility and my officials take their place in everything and the losing population has to pay the war expenses, and they become subject of my empire without citizenship.
+You know the standard procedure I usually adopt in regard of the kingdoms I conquer: the capitol is destroyed, the nobility deprived of their propriety, the government disbanded, my nobility and my officials take their place in everything, the losing population has to pay the war expenses and they become subject of my empire without citizenship.
 Everybody who rebels is crushed without mercy along with their family, their friends and even their neighbours.

 Aborn grinded his teeth, powerless.
-He knew all these things, he surrended to save the lives of his soldiers who were fighting a losing battle against the biggest and better prepared army and because the khan had suggested that there was the possibility to find a solution to prevent his kingdom from sharing the same fate of the ones previously conquered by him.
+He knew all these things, he surrendered to save the lives of his soldiers who were fighting a losing battle against a bigger and better prepared army and because the khan had suggested that there was the possibility to find a solution to prevent his kingdom from sharing the same fate of the ones previously conquered by him.
 He felt humiliated by the way the emperor was treating him but at the same time he was conscious of the need to please his more powerful adversary: his realm, his people, everybody counted on him to save them from a terrible fate.
 Aborn knew this life was at forfeit, Zaron could not let him live, but he hoped to save at least his daughter's life, all that was left of his family.
 To ensure her safety nothing was too humiliating, he was ready to prostrate himself at the emperor's feet, even to kiss his boots if it needed to preserve her life.
-His child was his only heir according to the Issian law, but he knew that in Rakon only a male could inherit their parent titles and so they would never consider a female a plausible heir to the throne.
+His child was his only heir according to the Issian law, but he knew that in Rakon only males could inherit their parent titles and so they would never consider a female a plausible heir to the throne.
 Aborn counted on this to protect her life.
-His thoughts went again to his Deja, to how they fought only some hours previously: he had pleaded with her to leave the Palace and mix with the population, as a safety measure, but she, his stubborn child, had insisted on remaining at his side and share his destiny.
+His thoughts went again to his Deja, to how they fought only some hours previously: he had pleaded with her to leave the Palace and mix with the population as a safety measure but she, his stubborn child, had insisted on remaining at his side and share his destiny.
 May the goddess spare her his destiny!
-It was his only prayer.
-His only fear he was he may not see her again before dying.
+It was his only prayer, but he feared he may not see her again before dying.

 - Is this going to be Issa destiny?